Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Introduction

 This paper is the first of a series of articles devoted to this theme.
 Here we are interested by both aspects, algebraic and geometric, with however an emphasis on the second and we aim at giving quantitative (computable) estimates of some important invariants.
 Our goal is to get rid of the pointwise curvature assumptions, as mentioned in the title, in order to extend the results to more general spaces such as certain metric spaces.
-Essentially the upper bound on the curvature is replaced by the assumption that the space is $\delta$-hyperbolic (in the sense of Gromov, see \cite{Gr4} and Section \ref{coherence} of Appendix \ref{outils} for precise definitions) and the lower bound by an upper bound on the entropy which we define below.
-Notice that $\delta$ behaves like a distance and it is rather $\delta^{-2}$ which is curvature like.
+Essentially the upper bound on the curvature is replaced by the assumption that the space is $ \delta $-hyperbolic (in the sense of Gromov, see \cite{Gr4} and Section \ref{coherence} of Appendix \ref{outils} for precise definitions) and the lower bound by an upper bound on the entropy which we define below.
+Notice that $ \delta $ behaves like a distance and it is rather $ \delta^{-2} $ which is curvature-like.\\ The starting point of the ideas developed in this paper is the prepublication \cite{BCG}, which initially concerned the isometric actions of a more limited class of groups on less general types of spaces, namely fundamental groups of manifolds with sectional curvature $\sigma \le -1$ and with injectivity radius $\ge i_0 > 0$ (and groups such that any non abelian subgroup with two generators admits an injective homomorphism into such a fundamental group).
+Several developments of the ideas contained in \cite{BCG} were established by G. Reviron (\cite{Re}), F. Zuddas (\cite{Zu}, \cite{Zu2}), F. Cerocchi (\cite{Ce}), F. Cerocchi and A. Sambusetti (\cite{CS2}, \cite{CS3} and \cite{CS}, this last paper being devoted to prove Margulis' properties in the abelian setting)\ .

-Let $(X,d)$ be a (non-elementary) metric space which we assume to be \textsl{proper}, \textsl{i.e} the closed metric balls are compact.
+Let $ (X,d) $ be a (non-elementary) metric space which we assume to be \textsl{proper}, \textsl{i.e} the closed metric balls are compact.
 We only consider metric spaces which are geodesic.
-More precisely, a geodesic segment is the image of an interval of $I\subset\textbf{R}$ by an isometric map from $I$ into $X$.
-The space $(X,d)$ is said to be \textsl{geodesic} if any two points of $X$ are joined by at least one geodesic segment.
-Let $\mu$ be a positive (non identically zero) Borel measure.
-We call $(X,d, \mu)$ a \textsl{measured metric space}.
+More precisely, a geodesic segment is the image of an interval of $ I\subset\textbf{R} $ by an isometric map from $ I $ into $ X $.
+The space $ (X,d) $ is said to be \textsl{geodesic} if any two points of $ X $ are joined by at least one geodesic segment.
+Let $ \mu $ be a positive (non identically zero) Borel measure.
+We call $ (X,d, \mu) $ a \textsl{measured metric space}.

-\begin{defi} Let $(X,d,\mu )$ be a metric measured space we define its entropy by
+\begin{defi} Let $ (X,d,\mu ) $ be a metric measured space we define its entropy by